luizbgomide/sovereign/combat.md

 ### Total Defense (Instant Action)

 Give up your Main Action to focus entirely on dodging and evading incoming perils.
-Your Melee and Ranged Armor Classes increase by +2 and you become immune to Shock until the start of your next turn, including the otherwise-unavoid- able damage from a Swarm Attack.
+Your Melee and Ranged Armor Classes increase by +2 and you become immune to Shock until the start of your next turn, including the otherwise-unavoidable damage from a Swarm Attack.
 You cannot take this action if you have already spent your Main Action for the round.

 ### Run (Move Action)